 PAYING IN FULL

-Paying one’s credit card bill in full every month is a must.
+Paying one's credit card bill in full every month is a must.
 Credit cards charge some of the highest rates around, second only to perhaps payday loans and the black market.
-My credit card interest rate is a ridiculous 10.25%, which is high given the 10-year yield is only at 2%.
-My primary home mortgage rate is only 3.125%, therefore it’s clear that my credit card interest rate is relatively absurd.
+My credit card interest rate is a ridiculous 10.25%, which is high given the 10-year yield is only at 2.37% as of June 2015.
+My primary home mortgage rate is only 3.125%, therefore it's clear that my credit card interest rate is relatively absurd.
 The good thing is that the high rate is all the more reason to always pay the bill in full every month!

 I seldom ever look at the line-items in my credit card statement, only the total.
 If the total is under $1,500 or right around there, I'm complacent.
 If the total is much higher than $1,500, I eyeball the largest figures and figure out whether they are “one-off” or recurring and adjust my budget accordingly.
 I've got to change this habit with this monthly credit card series post.